woocommerce/woocommerce/readme.txt

 * Tweak - Coupon description field.
 * Tweak - Exclude up-sells from related products.
 * Tweak - Allowed sku search to return > 1 result.
+* Tweak - If only one country is enabled, don't show country dropdown on checkout.

 * Fix - Added more error messages for coupons.
 * Fix - Variation sku updating after selection.